0x29aNull/DarkVoid/DV-Episode3.md

 ### Finishing notes

-For the most part, We're done!
+For the most part, we're done!
 Sure, There are some configuration settings you'll want to tweak and adjust but for the most part you have a fully working Void Pirate box.
 You can install the JellyFin application on your phone, tablet, laptop, even on an xbox.
 I've done this whole process on other operating systems (Ubuntu, Debian, Windows) and Void Linux makes it truly painless, not to mention very fast.

-At the start I had mentioned BTRFS, Which I will make a tutorial on in a future episode.
+At the start I had mentioned BTRFS, which I will make a tutorial on in a future episode.
 There are other guides online but none that were very easy to follow along or that explained the process in any depth.
 BTRFS is important in situations like this as it provides snapshots and for filesystems that span across multiple drives.
 Until I write that tutorial on BTRFS or if you use ext4 I suggest getting 2 large drives (a minimum of 1TB each), Formatting